FaithKamaraju/news-webservice/readme.md

 ## Module workings

 1. The NextJs frontend interacts with the FastAPI web server to fetch and display data.
-   -
 2. The FastAPI web server:
    - Pulls data from an external API.
 Data is of two types -
      - Article Metadata - title, image, url, snippet etc. Can use this data for displaying initial results on the news page.
 When the user clicks the specific article, the full article data is fetched.
      - Article content - article content is scraped using newspaper3k library.
-   - Send the new scraped data to the model inference endpoint for bias and sentiment scores.
+   - Send the new scraped data to the model inference endpoint for bias scores.
    - Updates the PostgreSQL database with the new data.
    - Provides endpoints for the frontend to get article data.
-3. The Transformer model service:
+3. The modernBERT model service:
-   - Fetches relevant data from the PostgreSQL database.
+   - Gets relevant data from the the fastapi webserver.
-   - Performs inference and updates the database with processed results.
-4. The FastAPI web server:
-   - Retrieves the processed inferences and raw data from the database.
-   - Sends the combined results to the React frontend.
+   - Performs inference and returns the results to the webserver.